tokaido/tokaidoapp/README.md

 ![Unknown Developer Error](https://cloud.githubusercontent.com/assets/22501/2796617/7526189c-cc12-11e3-963e-78a89d0cd66b.png)

-You can fix this by following the directions provided by Apple at http://support.apple.com/kb/ht5290.
+You can fix this by following the directions under "How to open an app from a unidentified developer and exempt it from Gatekeeper" [here](http://support.apple.com/kb/ht5290).

 ## Developer Setup